cookinrelaxin/cookinrelaxin.github.io/research.md

 What we are doing (unconsciously) is negating every stronger alternative utterance of the form "I have *n* kids", since, if they had *n* > 2 kids, they would have said so.

-Ido and I ask whether syntactic grammaticality restricts this kind of pragmatic reasoning over alternative utterances.
+Ido and I ask whether *syntactic well-formedness* restricts this kind of pragmatic reasoning over alternative utterances.
 We argue that it does, based on contrasts between the interpretation of progressive -ing verbs in sentences like 2b versus those in 3b.

 Notice that the sentence in 2a sounds fine while the one in 2b is odd.